azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

 Once the container has been initialized, you can use it in your view controllers, just like you have for SwiftUI applications.
-Once thing to notice is that when working with SwiftData fro your UIKit apps, you don't have access to the ```@Query``` property wrapper.
+Once thing to notice is that when working with SwiftData for your UIKit apps, you don't have access to the ```@Query``` property wrapper.
 This means you need to call the fetch function, which is part of the context to manually fetch the records.
 This is shown in the implementation below:

 ``` swift
  private func populateTodoItems() {